pyraxo/sylphy/README.md

 Ensure that the `lib` folder exists before running the bot, and is generally in accordance with your `src` folder.

 ## Documentation
-To read the docs, simply run `npm run gendocs` in the main directory.
+To read the docs for `iris`, simply run `npm run gendocs` in the main directory.

+As the bot uses the [Eris](https://github.com/abalabahaha/Eris) Discord library, you may find the docs [here](https://abal.moe/Eris/docs.html).

 ## Contributing
 Want to help develop **iris** or **Tatsumaki**?
 Feel free to submit a PR or drop by the [Tatsumaki server](https://discord.gg/0xyZL4m5TyYTzVGY)!

 We're also currently looking for translators and artists.

+## License
+You are free to copy, modify, and distribute `iris` with attribution under the terms of the MIT license.<br />
+See the LICENSE file for details.